 February 03, 2021 3 min read 1 Comment

 Navigating the chemistry involved in hair care can be an overwhelming task.
 The demand for clean, safe personal care products is higher than ever, but without studying the chemistry involved, it can be confusing to know what is going to work for your hair.
-While we strive to be asnatural as possible it is important to balance that desire with efficacy and scientific literature about the complex needs of the different parts of our bodies.
+We use clean chemistry to bring you the BEST solid shampoos and conditioners for curly hair.

 Sign up to get the latest on sales, new releases and more …